FeiYeMC/FeiYeMC/README.md

 - 👀 I’m interested in computer program;
 - 🌱 I’m currently learning Java,Python,Html by myself;
 - 💞️ I’m looking to a person who studies these languages with me;
--    I'm a high school student,so I don't have much time to spend on it;
+-    Because I'm a high school student,so I don't have much time to spend on it;
 -
 - 📫 How to reach me?
 -    Telephone number: +86-18348558251